sinai-dev/sinai-dev.github.io/Effects/SL_Effect.md

 Below are all the subclasses of SL_Effect.
 These contain the 3 fields above, as well as extra fields.

-Note: There are a lot of subclasses.
+?> <b>Note:</b> There are a lot of subclasses.
 Use Ctrl+F to find the effects you are interested in.

 ## SL_AddStatusEffect
 Used for simply adding a status effect on activation.